thaibault/weboptimizer/readme.md

     },
     ...

-It's recommended to first specify if you writing a library or an application since many preconfigurations are targeting on this two different use cases.
+It's recommended to first specify if you're writing a library (preserve external dependencies note managed within current project) or an application (everything should be bundled including external libraries) since many preconfigurations are targeting on this two different use cases.
 Anyway you can customize each coonfiguration by hand in each case.

     #!JSON